 Assessment criteria:

 The practical training enables students to acquire practical experience.
 Students develop professional skills and attitudes required for the independent practice under guidance and under conditions of increasing independence.
-The training is the result of an independent study on a problem that is relevant to the study programme and the field of action.
+The training is the result of an independent study on a problem that is relevant to the study program and the field of action.
 The results of the training reflect the student’s reasoning capacity, the information processing and critical reflection capacity and the competence in applying solution strategies in problem situations from professional practice.

-Place/relative weight of the practical training/thesis in the study programme;
+Place/relative weight of the practical training/thesis in the study program;

 Contents and concept of the practical training;